WiillyWonka/RecipesFinder/README.md

 # Commit rules
-* Use past simple
+* Use the present simple tense, imperative
+* Write first word with a small letter
-* Don't end with dot
+* Don't add extra punctuation marks in the end of the commit
+* First write what you did, then you did with what; and then the details in details field
 * Commit contains one completed change
+* If number of letters is bigger then 50 than you should add empty string after main commit.
+After empty string it's body and before empty string it's title

 # Team of project
 - [Gustomyasov Evgeniy](https://github.com/YudzhinNSK)